Physical & aggregate

 A measure of detectable smell in the water.
 Regulated only as a secondary (cosmetic) standard.

-+What is the federal limit for Odor in drinking water?
++Does Odor have a federal limit in drinking water?

 +How many U.S. water systems have Odor over the federal limit?

-4 of the 42 public water systems on The Water Map report Odor at or above its federal limit, spanning 7 U.S. states.
-The full list is on this page.
+Zero of the 215 public water systems in The Water Map dataset currently report Odor at or above its federal limit.

 +How can I check if Odor is in my city's tap water?